 Businesses across industries are racing to adopt emerging technologies, like augmented reality and artificial intelligence (AI), so they can work smarter and create better products and experiences for their customers.
 To get the most from these investments, they need a team of multiskilled and adaptive creative professionals.
 But technology is evolving so fast, it’s hard for even seasoned practitioners to keep pace.

-In fact, nearly nine in 10 creative professionals who responded to The Creative Group’s Creative Workplace survey said it will be challenging to keep their skills up to date as they advance in their careers.
+In fact, nearly nine in 10 creative professionals who responded to a Robert Half survey said it will be challenging to keep their skills up to date as they advance in their careers.

 It’s understandable if you, like many creative professionals, feel insecure about your current — and future — marketability.
-One look at the in-demand skills list in The Creative Group 2020 Salary Guide might deepen your concern, especially if you’re just launching your creative career.
+One look at the in-demand skills list in the Robert Half Salary Guide might deepen your concern, especially if you’re just launching your creative career.
 That list shows employers increasingly seek candidates with proficiency in areas such as data science and machine learning for a variety of creative roles.
 Those are high expectations given those skills are already hard to find.

 Human skills are key to creative inspiration